uidotdev/react-course-curriculum/README.md

  * Once the previous step is working, also create the functionality for the 5 day forecast request and test is by hooking it up to the "Get Weather" button.
 Once it works, change it back to get the current weather.
  * If you get stuck with the API check out the "step5" branch.
 My code is located under /app/utils/api.js

-## Step 6: New /forecast route
+## Step 5: New /forecast route
- * Add a new Route to your route config of 'forecast/:city'.
+ * Add a new Route to your route config of 'forecast'.
- * Create the component(s) that will become active when the user goes to /forecast/SOME-CITY
+ * Create the component(s) that will become active when the user goes to /forecast
- * Now make it so instead of calling the weather API when we click on the "Get Weather" button, go to this /forecast route we just created.
+ * Now make it so instead of calling the weather API when we click on the "Get Weather" button, go to this /forecast route we just created with a route param of the city.
+Ex: /forecast?city=St.%20George,%20Utah
  * As of right now, my app looks like this

 <img src="https://cloud.githubusercontent.com/assets/2933430/21000852/3c9a0e50-bcda-11e6-82ae-eba38356eaa0.png" width="400">